President – Jenny Steinitz

-Richard Stockell – Director for Policy
+Director for Policy – Gabriel Lambert

-Gabriel is a first year graduate Medic at Wolfson.
+Gabriel is a second year graduate Medic at Wolfson.
 Before joining Cambridge he did a History degree in Oxford and worked for the Education Partnerships Africa for four years.
 He has spent three summers in Kenya, performing a variety of roles with EPA and conducting research in Nairobi on witchcraft in the Western Highlands.
 He has a particular interest in policy relating to health and international development.

 When he’s not memorising new anatomical terms or reading Prospect he subjects himself to the appropriately-named ‘Ultimate Workout Society’, enjoys running, and occasionally squeezes in a good novel.

 Laura is a German/Swiss/Chinese, in her first year reading Human, Social and Political Sciences.
 She has a particular interest in International Relations and Development, although wants to eventually end up in Public International Law and potentially focus on anti-corruption and bribery work.
 She has co-written for TWS previously and is also involved with Student Community Action.

 Aside from keeping up with her seemingly unending reading list, Laura can be found playing her ukulele, reading Al Jazeera or trying out a variety of sports.
 But more importantly, she is always restless, just waiting for a new country/culture to explore, or person to meet!

 Director for International Affairs – Helena Roy